prateekeserwani/IDD-Lite-Unet/README.md

 # IDD-Lite-Unet

+# Requirement

+* Pytorch=0.4
+* Visdom
+* Opencv
+* matplotlib
+* pydensecrf

+For directly create the conda virtual environemt please use the requirements.yml

 # Training procedure

 1. Download the dataset in a folder "dataset" and arrange the data in the following structure: